 About Halcyon Counselling

 If you are feeling depressed, you know what it feels like to not be motivated and uninterested in life’s pleasures.
 Living with it can be draining and has a huge impact on your quality of life.
-For a depressed individual’s life seems to crumble and everything around you feels hard which kicks you into overdrive harming your personal and professional life so it’s important that you seek counselling for depression.
+A depressed individual’s life seems to crumble and everything around you feels hard which kicks you into overdrive harming your personal and professional life so it’s important that you seek counselling for depression.

 Fortunately, with the right support, depression is a highly treatable condition.